Updated 11/1/2018

-Is it already the most wonderful time of the year?
-This year especially, the Holiday Season has come the day after Halloween, possibly the earliest start ever.
-We are already focused on Black Friday shopping thanks to overtures by Best Buy, Target and Walmart, among others.
+Every year the Holiday Season seems to start the day after Halloween, to some even earlier!
+Many companies still have a remote workforce which means holiday travel has stretched out before and after key days like Thanksgiving and Christmas in a way we have never seen before.
+We are focused on Black Friday shopping thanks to overtures by retailers.
 But what really is the best gift you can give any one in your family this year?
 Some might say peace of mind.
-So maybe now is a good time to discuss and then make plans to put your family’s blue print for the future into play.
-Here are some helpful tips to navigate such a session.
+So maybe now is a good time to discuss and then make plans to put your family’s blueprint for the future into play.

 Bringing up the topic of estate planning at a joyous family holiday may seem counterintuitive or uncomfortable, but it’s a good opportunity to avoid surprises and get everyone on the same page.
+Here are some helpful tips to navigate such a session:

 Why It’s a Good Time